 Quality of Housing

 - Increasing the provision of home repair or rehabilitation for people in need

 - Providing access to mold remediation services

 Special Interest Categories

 - Transportation.
-This has been identified as a primary need in our region which impacts all of the social determinants of health.
-We are looking to fund initiatives with either unique solutions and/or current efforts to provide transportation, especially those with collaborative efforts among human service or medical providers.
+Transportation has been identified as a primary need in our region, one which impacts all social determinants of health.
+We seek to fund initiatives with either unique solutions and/or current efforts to provide transportation, especially those with collaborative efforts among human service or medical providers.